 The clinical liaison service is provided by the clinical team within the NVRL and is available both during regular working hours and out-of-hours

-The clinical team currently consists of a consultant medical virologist, two consultant medical microbiologists, one principal clinical scientists, and two senior clinical scientists.
+The clinical team currently consists of a consultant medical virologist, two consultant medical microbiologists, and six senior clinical scientists.
 Contact details for the clinical team are provided in section 2.9 of the User Manual.

 1.6 Laboratory Accreditation